 If you aim to take big steps and start that dream farm soon—great!
 That’s exciting.
-At the rate that farmers are retiring and not being replaced, we need as many new farmers as possible to succeed.
+At the rate that farmers are retiring without replacements, we need as many new farmers as possible to succeed.

-However, we should pause upon the word “succeed” for a moment and say that much of what makes a farm successful starts long before the farm is started.
-To be sure, this article is geared more toward those without any farming experience, though there is something for everyone in this piece.
+However, we should pause upon the word “succeed” for a moment and say that much of what makes a farm successful starts long before the farm starts.
+To be sure, this article aims at those without any farming experience, but everyone can find something in this piece.

 1. Gain Experience